etan18/Obsidian-Notes/Cognitive Science/consciousness.md

 ##### empiricism
 Empiricism is the viewpoint that knowledge stems from sensory experience, and the brain begins life as a blank slate.

 **Associationism** views mental processes as built upon one another through experience.
 Psychological associationists believe that the aggregate of a person's experience determines the course of their mental development.
-This is a core component of empiricism, but also became a cornerstone of the study of behaviorism.
+This is a core component of empiricism, but also became a cornerstone of the study of [[behaviorism]].
 ### mechanisms of consciousness
 **Biological Mechanisms**
 -   Coma, concussions, and fainting all relate to head injury and cause loss of consciousness, suggesting that consciousness is neurological